|

 Boosters Are For Big Kids |

-Most kids need to ride in a booster seat from about age 4 until at least age 8-10. |
+Most kids need to ride in a booster seat from about age 6 until age 10-12. |

 If your child isn’t using a booster, try the simple test below the next time you ride together in the car.
-You'll probably find that your child is not yet ready to use a safety belt without a booster. |
+You may find that your child is not yet ready to use a safety belt without a booster. |

 |